What Happened to Britney Spears?

-Britney Spears has not been able to make a single legal decision on her own since she was 27.
-This is because the singer was placed under a legal Conservatorship after her public breakdown in 2008 (if you recall the shaved head stunt and the umbrella hits to the paparazzi).
+Britney Spears has been placed under a legal conservatorship since 2008 after her public breakdown, which involved shaving her head and hitting the paparazzi with her umbrella.
+Because of this conservatorship, Britney Spears has not been able to make a legal decision on her own since the age of 27.
 Now, 12 years later, Spears is going to battle against her father, Jamie Spears, to remove him from his role as sole conservator of her estate.

-Regardless of the theories, this arrangement is in fact legal.
-Where the issue may lie is whether or not Jamie Spears is fit to be his daughter’s sole conservator.
-Many also wonder if it is even necessary for Britney to remain under her conservatorship, but according to her attorneys, the arrangement is “voluntary” – despite the outcry from fans that believe she is being held captive.
-The singer is not seeking complete freedom, but she is seeking “a qualified corporate fiduciary appointed to serve in this role,” according to Variety.
+Regardless of the theories though, this arrangement is in fact legal.
+Where the issue lies, however, is with Jamie Spears and whether he is fit to be Britney’s sole conservator.
+Many also wonder if it is even necessary for her to remain under her conservatorship, but according to her attorneys, the arrangement is “voluntary” – despite the outcry from fans that believe she is being held captive so it is important to note that the singer is not seeking complete freedom, but rather “a qualified corporate fiduciary appointed to serve in this role,” according to Variety.

-On Wednesday October 14th, 2020, Spears’ petition was granted to expand her legal team.
+On Wednesday, October 14th, 2020, Spears’ petition was granted to expand her legal team.
 A small victory for the singer in this very long and drawn out case.
-Previously, her father had opposed her adding more lawyers.
+Previously, her father had opposed adding more lawyers to her team.

 “Britney Spears’ dispute is unfortunate but sadly, not uncommon in large estates and where people have struggled with mental health issues or substance abuse,” says Raees Mohamed, Influencer Attorney, “We’re following this story and look forward to a successful conclusion to this mess for Britney.”